-At H.J.
-Oldenkamp, we are the wholesale distributor of Corian® Quartz (formerly known as Zodiaq).
-But, what exactly is Corian® Quartz surface material?
+The H.J.
+Oldenkamp Company is the wholesale distributor of Corian® Quartz (formerly known as Zodiaq).
+What exactly is Corian® Quartz surface material?
 It combines the natural beauty of quartz with the advanced technology of Corian® Design.
 This quartz material is made up of 93% quartz, and has a variety of beautiful colors.

 What Sheet Sizes and Thickness Does Corian® Quartz Come In?

 2CM (¾-inch) slab is available in 63” x 120”, and the 3CM (1-⅛-inch) slab is available in 63” x 120”.
 Slab sizes do vary by color and some of the new Corian® Quartz colors are available in a jumbo slab size.

 What Are The Available Colors of Corian® Quartz?

 In the 2019 collection, there are 48 colors.

 Can Quartz be Used in Food Prep Areas?

 Yes, Corian® Quartz is nonporous and can be used in a kitchen.
 In fact, a lot of homeowners choose quartz over granite for food preparation areas.

 You can also use Corian® Quartz in other applications such as walls and vanity countertops.
 There are a wide range of edge treatments that can be applied to your quartz slab during fabrication.